Tax Cuts and Jobs Act (H.R. 1) – Multistate tax considerations

 Modification of net operating losses – Section 3302 provides for the general elimination of most net operating loss (NOL) carrybacks and limiting the NOL deduction prospectively to 90 percent of the taxpayer’s pre-NOL taxable income.
 Just as with the IRC § 179 expansion, most states already impose their own specific NOL deduction rules, and we would expect that practice to continue.

 Various other base-broadening provisions – The TCJA contains many other base-broadening provisions which are beyond the scope of this alert.
 While we would generally expect the states to conform to these federal changes as effective tax increases that the states do not have to directly enact, it is possible that local interest groups could seek to preserve some of the provisions, as they currently exist, at the state level.
-The TCJA’s proposals in this regard include but are not limited to:
+The

 - Limitation on like-kind exchanges under IRC Section 1031 (Section 3303)